HarshaSiddagangaiah/CS-211-Lab-Documents/Lab05-Aliasing/doc/HOWTO.md

 "oregon ducks"
 ```

-However, in reality, every time you "modify" a string, a NEW string object is created.
+However, in reality, every time you `modify` a string, a NEW string object is created.

 ### Aliasing
 Going back to aliasing, if you assign 2 variable names to the same objects, then you've created an alias.